Message from the Board of Directors - May 2025

 CLUB UPDATES

-- Rooster Tails Board of Directors Meeting - November 13, 2pm, at Lyons Real Estate office (near Mel’s Dinner in Auburn).
+Rooster Tails Board of Directors Meeting - May 12, 2pm, at Windermere Signature Properties (formerly known as Lyons Real Estate office) near Mel’s Dinner in Auburn.
 Free pizza provided.

 ________________________________________________________